check-spelling/bun/docs/project/configuration.md

 - `$HOME/.bunfig.toml`
 - `$XDG_CONFIG_HOME/.bunfig.toml`

-If both a global and local `bunfig` are detected, the results are shallow-merged, with local overridding global.
+If both a global and local `bunfig` are detected, the results are shallow-merged, with local overriding global.
 CLI flags will override `bunfig` setting where applicable.

 ## Configure `bun install`